RomanLesicky/Data_Science_Project_INFO_H600/data/README.txt

-This is where you are meant to place the data that I will give to you.
+This is where you are meant to place the 50k data for the augmented pipeline.